89netraM/FacecFollower/README.md

 # FaceFollower

-While home from university I found my LEGO MindStorm set and decided top build something with it.
+While home from university I found my LEGO MINDSTORMS set and decided top build something with it.
 Recently having been on quiet a few video calls, and wanting to build something useful, I came up with the idea to build a webcam that keeps my face in frame.
 A FaceFollower.